 “Sprott is all about entrepreneurship,” said Jerry Tomberlin, dean of the Sprott School of Business.
 “Carleton’s new MEnt degree will provide graduates with the specialized knowledge and skills to enable them to play crucial roles in the ecosystems that support and drive growth of technology ventures and, consequently, the economic growth in the Ottawa region, Canada and internationally.”

-“This new degree will give our students a competitive edge in the job market,” says Matthias Neufang, dean of the Faculty of Graduate and Postdoctoral Affairs.
+“This new degree will give our students a competitive edge in the job market,” says Matthias Neufang, dean of the Graduate Studies.
 “Like many of our other graduate programs, the TIM program is truly interdisciplinary, even cutting across two different faculties at Carleton, which provides our students with a unique experience.”

 “The Faculty of Engineering and Design is very proud of how the TIM program combines technological innovation with an understanding of key business skills,” said Rafik Goubran, dean of the Faculty of Engineering and Design.
 “Entrepreneurship has always been a vital element of engineering and design and we feel that the new M.Ent. will continue to prepare our students to succeed in an evolving technological landscape.”